Grain Free Dutch Baby, Keto Friendly, Paleo

 - Preheat oven to 425 degres F.

-- Mix al dry ingredients together, making sure baking powder is thoroughly mixed.
+- Mix all dry ingredients together, making sure baking powder is thoroughly mixed.
+If using orange zest, add now.

 - Melt butter in cast iron skillet in oven until butter is bubbly.